 - Bring a large pot of water to a boil, add in the potatoes whole with the skin on.
 Making sure all the potatoes are submerged.

 - Boil on medium heat till they become fork tender, remove, strain and cool down in a bath of cold water.

 - Once the potatoes have cooled down, peel them with your hands running them under cool water helps.

-- Place each potatoe into the potato ricer and drop into the pot, once all the potatoes have been riced.
-Turn up the heat to medium and add in the cream cheese, butter and milk.
+- Place each potatoes into the potato ricer and drop into the pot, once all the potatoes have been riced.
+Turn up the heat to medium and add in the butter, cheese and milk.

 - Mash with a potato masher till combined

 - Lastly, fry the shrimp in butter and brown sugar till cooked.

 Amount Per Serving: Calories: 402Total Fat: 16gSaturated Fat: 10gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 42mgSodium: 240mgCarbohydrates: 58gFiber: 6gSugar: 4gProtein: 8g

 These calculations are based off Nutritionix